bjherger/public-talks/agile-blog-post/notes.md

  - Regularize workload
  - Keep projects tightly tied to customer need

-As [many](https://www.youtube.com/watch?v=9TycLR0TqFA) [great](https://www.atlassian.com/agile/scrum) [introductions](https://www.scrum.org/resources/introduction-scrum) to Scrum are available, I'll focus instead on the high level goals of the paradigm.
+As [many](https://www.youtube.com/watch?v=9TycLR0TqFA) [great](https://www.atlassian.com/agile/scrum) [introductions](https://www.scrum.org/resources/introduction-scrum) to Scrum are available, I'll focus instead on the high level goals of the paradigm, and give an in-depth intro in a future blog post.

 A core principle of scrum is to quickly build a product, identify feedback, and iterate on the product.
 This avoids building needless features ([clippy](https://en.wikipedia.org/wiki/Office_Assistant)), or getting to attached to an inefficient approach.